aliowx/university_task/README.md

 - **Key Insights**:
   - Highlight the most significant results and what they mean.

----

-## Conclusion and Future Work

-### Conclusion
-- Summarize the project's outcomes and its significance.

-### Future Work
-- Suggestions for improving the model or applying it to new problems.
-- Examples:
-  - Fine-tuning hyperparameters
-  - Incorporating more complex architectures
-  - Exploring alternative datasets

----

 ## How to Run the Project

 1. **Clone the Repository**: